 7. Can I get a free abortion?

 The State of Michigan does not allow Medicaid to cover the cost of abortion, so having an abortion at no charge is not possible.
 We have financial assistance available for low income patients.
 Northland staff members are exceptional at helping patients in need obtain funding and assistance.
 We are not set up to do payment plans, but we are dedicated funding advocates for patients.

 8. I’m looking for a cheap abortion.
 What is the best way to decide if a cheap abortion is the right choice?

 9. I’m having a hard time deciding if abortion is right for me.
 Do you have something to help me decide?

 You are not alone.
 Choosing an abortion can be a tremendously difficult choice.
 We know that and we can help.
-Deciding on whether or not to become a mother at this time in your life, requires you taking time to identify and sort out your feelings about this pregnancy.
+Deciding on whether or not to become a parent at this time in your life, requires you taking time to identify and sort out your feelings about this pregnancy.
 You may feel as if your entire past, present and future are up for examination.
 As a result, feelings about abortion may also have a great deal to do with other issues in your life that have not been addressed, such as the relationship with the partner involved, or whether or not you are able to afford another child.